Mitra-88/Replenish/README.md

 # Replenish 🌾 – auto-replant QoL for 1.20+

 Small, fast, crop QoL plugin for Bukkit/Spigot/Paper 1.20+.
 Inspired by the **Replenish** enchant from Hypixel SkyBlock — break a mature crop, it replants itself.
-Keeps things snappy, respects tools, and plays nice with AuraSkills.
+Keeps things snappy, respects tools.

 ---